sidch/Thea/README.md

 make install    # add sudo if necessary make tools -j4
 ```
-The last step installs the set of bundled tools and can be omitted if you just want to use the library.
+The last step builds the set of bundled tools and can be omitted if you just want to use the library.
 However, if you do install the tools, a quick way to check if everything has installed correctly is to run
 ```shell
 Output/bin/Browse3D ../../Data/Models/teapot.obj
 ```